astronomer/docs/learn/airflow-snowpark.md

     build-essential
     ```

-5. Add the following packages to your `requirements.txt` file to install the Astro Snowflake provider from the `whl` file:
+5. Add the following packages to your `requirements.txt` file.
+The Astro Snowflake provider is installed from the `whl` file.

     ```text
     apache-airflow-providers-snowflake==4.1.0